SanazGheibi/CommunityDetection/d_MoveFast_seq/README.md

-The same as MoveFastLouvain.
-Just the random node traversal is replaced by a deterministic sequential traversal.
+The double precision version of MoveFast_seq.
+The single precision version caused overflows on very large input networks.

+The compile and run instructions are the same as those of the orignial Louvian algorithm.
+Please refer to readme.txt